fpbattaglia/workshopdemo/README.md

 this will be *really* cool

 1. first we will make a new repository
-2. I am going to add some more information to this README file
+2. I am going to add some better information to this README file